Wrongful conviction of David Camm: Witness tampering allegations

 In addition to testimony by Rob Stites alleging subornation of perjury, several other allegations of witness tampering surfaced during the case.
 Lynn Scamahorn, a DNA analyst from the Indiana State Police claimed that during the first trial, the prosecutor (Stan Faith) threatened her when she refused to perjure herself and testify that she had found Camm's DNA on Boney's sweatshirt.
 Fingerprint analyst John Singleton reported a similar encounter.
 He claims Faith wanted him to "shade testimony" while testifying regarding the then unidentified palm print on Kim Camm's Bronco that was later determined to belong to Boney.

 The defense also accused the state of witness tampering and presenting false and misleading testimony regarding the molestation allegations.
 During the first trial, the prosecution alleged that the injuries Jill sustained happened during the attack, as testified to by the state medical examiner.
-During the second trial, they altered their timeline to implicate Camm instead of Boney on the basis of testimony by a single witness who changed their theory at the last minute.
+During the second trial, they altered their timeline to implicate Camm instead of Boney on the basis of testimony by a single witness who changed her theory at the last minute.
 "Dr. Spivack, before in her deposition, told us that the injuries occurred near the time of death due to the painful nature of them.
 Today, on the stand, she backtracked to fit the state's theory." said defense attorney Stacy Uliana.
 Following the verdict, the jurors explained that they made their decision largely on the molestation allegations, and specifically, on the testimony of Spivack, who testified that the child was molested several hours prior to her death instead of during the attack.

-DNA analyst Lynn Scamahorn claimed prosecutor Faith, also attempted to get her to commit perjury by testifying that lab results indicated the comforter from the master bedroom in the Camm household contained vaginal secretions or saliva from Jill to help bolster their claims that Jill had been molested; no such test exists.
+DNA analyst Lynn Scamahorn claimed prosecutor Faith also attempted to get her to commit perjury by testifying that lab results indicated the comforter from the master bedroom in the Camm household contained vaginal secretions or saliva from Jill to help bolster their claims that Jill had been molested; no such test exists.
 The fraudulent testimony of Stites and the attempted coercion of Scamahorn were featured in a forensic textbook called Forensic Fraud: Evaluating Law Enforcement and Forensic Science Cultures in the Context of Examiner Misconduct.